iirob/ros_opcua_communication/ros_opcua_impl_python_opcua/known_issues.md

 Extension object is defined actually in data type, data type must have encoding, encoding must be an object, this object id will be bind with a UA class, which is called extension object registration, and this encoding node will not be shown in address space.
 The encoding type must be a member of a DataTypeDictionaryType, the dictionary will be later used for information encoding and decoding.

+## Unstable of Extension objects in UAExpert

+Using the same configuration, but sometimes the UAExpert can not display the extension object correctly.
+The reason is unknown.